struharv/rt-muse/README.md

 To use [SCHED_DEADLINE](http://en.wikipedia.org/wiki/SCHED_DEADLINE), it is necessary to have a kernel that supports it.
 SCHED_DEADLINE is available by default from Linux [3.14](http://kernelnewbies.org/Linux_3.14#head-651929cdcf19cc2e2cfc7feb16b78ef963d195fe).
 To enable ftrace follow the instructions available [here](http://lwn.net/Articles/425583/).

-After the experiment is executed on the remote machine, `rt-bench` performs data analysis using octave.
+After the experiment is executed on the remote machine, `rt-muse` performs data analysis using octave.
 The result of the analysis is saved in the result directory on the local machine, in the form of csv files.
 The analysis uses [jsonlab](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?jsonlab) to read and extract information from the JSON experiment file.
 The necessary files have been added to the repository and there is no need of installation, but we would like to thank the authors of `jsonlab` for their contribution.

 ##### Execution example

 This example shows the output of a test.
 When a test is executed, the shell ouput indicates the different stages of execution.
-Results are saved in the directory `results/experiment-name` that is created as a subdirectory of the `rt-bench` one.
+Results are saved in the directory `results/experiment-name` that is created as a subdirectory of the `rt-muse` one.
 ```
-~/rt-bench [>] ./launch.sh 127.0.0.1 22 martina input/taskset.json experiment-name
+~/rt-muse [>] ./launch.sh 127.0.0.1 22 martina input/taskset.json experiment-name
-[LAUNCH] Checking rt-bench presence on remote host ... done
+[LAUNCH] Checking rt-muse presence on remote host ... done
-[LAUNCH] Checking rt-bench compilation on remote host ... done
+[LAUNCH] Checking rt-muse compilation on remote host ... done
 [LAUNCH] Sending json file ... done
 [LAUNCH] Creating results directories ... done
 [LAUNCH] Starting listener ... done